websages/nashville/README.md

  - [Barista Parlor][baristaparlor] -- super super slow ass service.
 They don't roast, they bring in good coffees from outside Nashville; great ambience, hip-as-fuck, good internet, small but good food menu; no decaff
  - [High Garden Teas][highgarden] -- actually, a pretty fucking amazing tea shop; you'll find their teas all over town now, too
+ - [Steadfast Coffee][steadfast] -- Germantown, a couple of blocks from [Butchertown Hall][butchertown].
+The coffee is good, the ambience is good, decent place for a chill hack.
+On the back side of the Skillery building, but don't hold that against them.
+Bring your Imogene+Willie jeans and rockabilly haircuts.
  - [Frothy Monkey][frothy] -- long a staple of the 12South area, the newly opened downtown location is a block away from the GitHub coworking space, stays open til 9pm (10pm on friday/saturday), and is easily the best coffee shop downtown.
 Oh, also decent beers, wine, and cocktails. :cocktail:
  - [Crema][crema] -- decent coffee, near Emma HQ
  - [Cafe Coco's][cafecoco] -- 24x7 coffee, tea, beer (well, during legal hours), food, etc.  Indoors and outdoors, exceedingly diverse clientelle, internet can be shitty; take no pride in / give zero fucks about crafting a latte, but they roast their own coffee.
 My personal favorite for getting away and hacking.
  - [J&J's Market & Cafe][jjs] -- Vanderbilt area, decent-ish coffee, good tea selection, quiet, good atmosphere, decent internet, only small snack food (go next door to Noshville to eat).
+It's days are numbered, due to construction. :crying_cat_face:
  - [Ugly Mugs][uglymugs] -- decent internet, decent-ish coffee, nice atmosphere; next to Jeni's ice cream (zomg.)
  - [Portland Brew][portlandbrew] (multiple locations) -- decent coffee; ~~the 12South location is managed by Sra (pronounced "shraa"), who's a friend and former neighbor of @rick -- tell Sra I sent ya.~~ Sorry, bro, Sra split. :dash:
  - [Red Bicycle][redbicycle] -- If you're over in Germantown this is a coffee shop.
 Not highly recommended, but passable in a tight spot.
+Go to Steadfast instead.
  - [Dunn Brothers][dunnbros] -- an ok downtown coffee shop, about half a block from the GitHub co-working office; see [Frothy Monkey][frothy] above instead.